- Bats Right, Throws Right

 - Born December 13, 1940 in St. Petersburg, FL USA

 Nate was signed by the Los Angeles Dodgers in 1959.
 He hit just .224 for the Green Bay Bluejays and Fox Cities Foxes that year.
 In 1960, he hit .329 for the Great Falls Electrics and appeared ever so briefly for the St. Paul Saints.
-He played in the minors for the Spokane Indians in 1961-65 and in 1967, topping .300 in '62-'63.
-He came up to the majors for the first time in 1963, a year the Dodgers won the World Series.
+He played in the minors for the Spokane Indians from 1961 to 1965 and in 1967, topping .300 in 1962 and 1963.
+He came up to the majors for the first time in 1963, a year when the Dodgers won the World Series.
 He appeared in 65 games, playing primarily second base, and hitting .239.
 He did not play in the World Series.

 The next year, in 1964 at age 23, Nate had his most at-bats in the major leagues, getting 321 at-bats in 99 games.
 He hit .243 with 9 doubles and stole 7 bases.

 In 1965 he appeared in only 8 games with the Dodgers, but in 1966 he played in 80 games with a .193 average.
-He appeared in game 4 of the World Series as a pinch-runner.
+He appeared in Game 4 of the 1966 World Series as a pinch-runner against the Baltimore Orioles.

 In 1967, his batting average improved to .237 in 77 games.